 The long-term cost of an on-premise system can be significant.
 For one thing, you have to factor in the cost of regular maintenance which will require a dedicated IT team to do manual updates and respond to any unexpected issues quickly.
 Other ongoing ad hoc tech support costs include performance tuning, customisations maintenance, integrations maintenance and managing security.

-A cloud-based system involves none of these costs.
+A cloud-native system involves none of these costs.
 The monthly software subscription fee will be your main expense and it will cover all the support you need.

 - Employee productivity